KieranFooks/MTI-Projet-NodeJS/README.md

 - The `src` folder contains the source code of the project
 - The `tests` folder contains the tests of the project
-- The `prisma` folder contains the database schema and migrations
+- The `prisma` folder contains the database schema, migrations and seed

 ### The `src` folder

 The `src` folder contains the source code of the project.
 It is divided into 3 main parts:

 - The `common` folder contains the common code of the project
-- The `Models` folder contains the models of the database
+- The `Models` folder contains the GraphQL models
 - The other folders are the modules of the project.
 One for each table of the database.

 ### The `common` folder

 The `common` folder contains the common code of the project.
 It is divided into 2 main parts:

-- The `auth` folder contains the code related to the jwt authentication
+- The `auth` folder contains the code related to the JWT authentication
-- The `graph` folder contains the code related to the graphql
+- The `graph` folder contains the code related to the GraphQL

 ### The others folder